JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

-and concatenation (an output from a previous downsampling layer is concatenated with the output at the current, upsampled layer to ensure that enough information is present when upscaling by adding back features found in previous layers) layers based on the UNET-3D architecture.
+and concatenation (an output from a previous downsampling layer is concatenated with the output at the current, upsampled layer to ensure that enough information is present when upscaling by adding back features found in previous layers) layers based on the 3D U-NET architecture .
 The final layer is then passed through a softmax function to convert the numerical output into values between 0 and 1 denoting the probability that the specific voxel represents part of a nucleus.

-The primary objective of the NDN is to output a mask with the coordinates of the nuclear center of each nucleus present in the 3D image.
+The NDN, on the other hand, learns to fully mask an image except for the nuclear centres.
 This, when combined with the output of the NSN allows the QCANet to perform instance segmentation on individual nuclei.
 As with the NSN the architecture is based on the UNET-3D architecture and, although many more layers are used, they can once again be broken down into convolutional, max pooling, deconvolution and concatenation layers.
 As in the NSN, the output is passed through a softmax function.

 ## Pre-Processing